coverallsapp/coverage-reporter/README.md

     -d, --done                       Call webhook after all parallel jobs (-p) done.
     -n, --no-logo                    Do not show Coveralls logo in logs -q, --quiet                      Suppress all output
+    --debug                          Debug mode.
+Data being sent to Coveralls will be outputted to console.
     -h, --help                       Show this help
 ```